Salted Caramel Mocha Chocolate Bark

 You guys, I finally did it.
 After living here for three years I finally invited some of the neighborhood women over for a ladies night.
 We’ve had family over and a one or two families at a time, but for some reason I’ve always been too nervous to invite the other moms over.
 Well this time I followed through.
 I said I would keep it simple and just open some wine, put out some cheese and crackers, veggies and dip, and some fruit.

 Yeah, like I can stop there.
-I made a sparkling cider sangria and threw together a hot chocolate and coffee bar with different toppings and bottles of rum, Bailey’s Kahlua, and all that good stuff.
+In addition to sparkling cider sangria, I threw together a hot chocolate and coffee bar.
+Yes, there were different toppings and bottles of rum, Bailey’s.
+Kahlua, and all that good stuff.
 I made charcuterie platters with several types of cheese and sausage, veggies, and my Maple Walnut Sweet Potato Hummus and Caramelized Apple Pecan Baked Brie.
-I whipped up some coconut cream for dipping the fruit and even threw together a batch of muddy buddies.
-And I made three kinds of chocolate bark.
+Then I whipped up some coconut cream for dipping the fruit and even threw together a batch of muddy buddies.
+And finally, I made three kinds of chocolate bark.

 You know, just keeping it simple.
 OK, fine, so I don’t know the meaning of the word “simple”.

-But we talked, we drank wine, we laughed, we snacked on cheese and crackers, we drank some more wine, we had a few veggies, we relaxed.
+But we talked, we drank wine, and we laughed.
+We snacked on cheese and crackers, we drank some more wine, we had a few veggies, we relaxed.
 It was just what these mamas needed this busy time of year.

 And you know what else we need?
 Coffee.
 And chocolate.
 All in one delicious bite…

 Starbucks lovers will go crazy over this coffee-shop-inspired Salted Caramel Mocha Chocolate Bark!